tobe93gf/snscrape/README.md

     # Creating a dataframe from the tweets list above
     tweets_list = pd.DataFrame(tweets_list, columns=['Datetime', 'Tweet Id', 'Text', 'Username'])

+The code below scrapes 5000 tweets in English Language, with the keyword ‘Trump’, then pull all attributes of the tweet object.

+    import snscrape.modules.twitter as sntwitter
+    import pandas as pd

+    # Creating list to append tweet data to
+    tweets_list = []

+    # Using TwitterSearchScraper to scrape data and append tweets to list
+    for i,tweet in enumerate(sntwitter.TwitterSearchScraper('Trump lang:en').get_items()):
+        tweets_list.append(tweet)
+        if i>5000 :
+            break

+    # Creating a dataframe from the tweets list above
+    df = pd.DataFrame(tweets_list)

 ## Issue reporting